Download our FREE smartphone app today!

-We believe that all children should be equally valued at our Academy.
+We believe that all children should be equally valued at our academy.
 We will strive to eliminate prejudice and discrimination, and to develop an environment where all children can flourish and feel safe.
-We have a range of agreed policies.

-We believe that educational inclusion is about equal opportunities for all learners, whatever their age, gender, demographic group, ethnicity, additional need, attainment and background.
-We pay particular attention to the provision for and the achievement of different groups of learners such as
+We believe that educational inclusion is about providing equal opportunities to all learners, whatever their age, gender, demographic group, ethnicity, additional need, attainment or background.
+We pay particular attention to the provision for and the achievement of different groups of learners:

-- Students from families that are financially disadvantaged (PP - Pupil Premium)
+- Students from families that are financially disadvantaged, who will receive Pupil Premium (PP)

-- Students who arrive with below nationally expected ability in any area (LAPs)
+- Lower ability pupils who arrive with below nationally expected ability in any area

-- Students from minority faiths, ethnicities, travellers, asylum seekers, refugees
+- Students from minority faiths and ethnicities, and travellers, asylum seekers and refugees

 - Students who have English as an additional language (EAL)